(a.k.a. the "Manifesto")

 What we hope You Bring to the Table

-Alice L. Ferris, CFRE, ACFRE, Founding Partner, has more than 25 years of professional fundraising experience, not including her volunteer start at Wisconsin Public Television, blowing bubbles onto the set during pledge breaks for the Lawrence Welk Show.
+Alice L. Ferris, CFRE, ACFRE, Founding Partner, has nearly 30 years of professional fundraising experience, not including her volunteer start at Wisconsin Public Television, blowing bubbles onto the set during pledge breaks for the Lawrence Welk Show.

-Alice specializes in strategic and development planning, capital campaign planning studies, board and organizational training, executive leadership coaching, direct mail, and grant proposal creation and editing.
-Alice is the immediate past chair of the Advanced Certified Fundraising Executive (ACFRE) Credentialing Board, board member for CFRE International and advisory board member for the Bolz Center for Arts Administration at the Wisconsin School of Business.
+Alice specializes in strategic and development planning, campaign and development program assessments, board and organizational training, executive leadership coaching, individual giving and grant proposal evaluation.
+Alice is the immediate past chair of the Advanced Certified Fundraising Executive (ACFRE) Credentialing Board and advisory board member for the Bolz Center for Arts Administration at the Wisconsin School of Business.
 Alice is also a past member of the AFP International Board of Directors and served as 2009-2010 Vice Chair for Membership Services, supporting the Association's efforts for the over 30,000 member organization.
-In addition, she is a two-time Past President of AFP Northern Arizona and is an AFP Faculty Training Academy graduate.
+In addition, she served as president of AFP Northern Arizona five times (don't ask) and is an AFP Faculty Training Academy graduate.
 She is also a three-time honoree as AFP-Northern Arizona Fundraising Professional of the Year.
 Alice is the 90th fundraising professional in the world to attain the Advanced Certified Fundraising Executive (ACFRE) credential and also maintains her Certified Fundraising Executive (CFRE) status, which she obtained in 1998.